jaemk/booo/README.md

 ----

-If you installed the simple way with apt opencv-python:
+If you installed the simple way with apt opencv-python (sudo is required to access the webcam and gpio pins):

 ```
 $ sudo ./boo.py motion
 ```

 ----

+if you run with `--save`, a running frame-buffer will saved after motion is no longer detected.

 **Auto run on startup**